Happiness @ Work Programme

-At first glance, putting the words happiness and work into the same sentence seems to be an oxymoron; a contradiction on terms.
-But at second glance, there is a natural symbiosis, an inherent sense of belonging to and influence of the one on the one another.
+At first glance, putting the words happiness and work into the same sentence seems to be an oxymoron; a contradiction in terms.
+But at second glance, there is a natural symbiosis, an inherent sense of belonging to and influence on one another.
 Work is the place where you spend two-thirds of your day, so being happy there makes logical sense.
-It is through our work tasks that we bring our personality and authenticity out into the world. .
+It is through our work tasks that we bring our personality and authenticity out into the world.
 We find fulfilment collaborating with our peers, sharing ideas, and coming up with innovative solutions.
 Why would you want to go to a place of work where you are unhappy every day?

 The Happiness @ Work Programme (H@W) is for companies that walk the talk of honouring their scarce and precious resources, namely their people.
 H@W brings human capital to the centre focus in companies, and makes it possible for a company to improve bottom-line growth and enhance competitive edge in its respective industry by actively driving the concept of productive, committed and, happy employees.
 When we raise people’s happiness levels, we have a direct positive influence on individual, team and company potential.
 Happiness in the workplace is not a “nice to have” but rather a fundamental “must have” business principle that can be measured and managed.
 H@W is an ideal win-win solution for creating a supportive, sustainable, satisfied workforce.

 What Is Happiness @ Work?